vhartikainen/protecting-workloads-workshop/docs/workshoptest/host-layer/assess.md

     ![Amazon Inspector Targets](./images/assess-inspector-view-templates.png)

     You will see an assement template whose name begins with *AssessmentTemplate*.
 Assessment templates reprsent the selection of a target and one or more rules packages.
 A rules package is a collection of rules that represent security checks.
-This template includes two rules packages, Security Best Practices, and Common Vulnerabilities and Exposures.
-You can
+This template assesses the previously mentioned target against the following two rules packages:

+    Common Vulnerabilities and Exposures: The rules in this package help verify whether the EC2 instances in your assessment targets are exposed to common vulnerabilities and exposures (CVEs).
+Attacks can exploit unpatched vulnerabilities to compromise the confidentiality, integrity, or availability of your service or data.
+The CVE system provides a reference method for publicly known information security vulnerabilities and exposures.
+For more information, see [MITRE](https://cve.mitre.org/){target=_blank}.
+If a particular CVE appears in a finding that is produced by an Amazon Inspector assessment, you can search [MITRE](https://cve.mitre.org/){target=_blank} for the ID of the CVE (for example, CVE-2009-0021).
+The search results can provide detailed information about this CVE, its severity, and how to mitigate it.

+    Security Best Practices: The rules in this package help determine whether your systems are configured securely.
+For example, one rule in this package checks to see if root login has been disabled over ssh.

 5. In the *Use Tags* section, select **aws:cloudformation:stack-name** for the key from the drop down list and select the name of the stack (*pww* in this example) from the drop down value list.